RaVeR76/My-Vinyl-Answer/README.md

 Anyway, Detective RaVeR76 was on the case and after some clever analysing, snooping around, interogating, I found that the culprit was none other than me ....
 RaVeR76 !
 I hadn't added any *Owner* field to their individual collection document within Mongodb so my code I wrote for vinyl only to be displayed by the user would not work.
 Owner is a hidden field (not for display) that I use to do this and gets added when a new vinyl is added to their collection.
 Within the jinja for loop, I check that the current user ```session.user``` is the same as the owner ```vinyl.owner``` for each vinyl and if they are, their vinyl's will be displayed on screen.

 * **Verdict**
 My fix works perfect as I have tried loads of fake users to make sure my code is working.
-I've that many passowrds in my head it's about to explode, should've just used the same one over and over again for test purposes.
+I've that many passwords in my head it's about to explode, should've just used the same one over and over again for test purposes.
 All fake users display their own vinyl so everything works well.

 ### **Vinyls M.I.A.**

 * **Bug**
-I was refactoring all my code so I was doing it very slowly & in small parts so i didn't create a major headache on a Saturday night.
+I was refactoring all my code so I was doing it very slowly and in small parts so I didn't create a major headache on a Saturday night.
 So when I refactored a part say the modal I would test everything linked to that modal and in fact I would just go through the whole website to make sure it all worked.
 Anyway I was testing the edit and delete functions from the vinyls page.
 I noticed that when I made an edit and clicked the edit button it stayed on the edit vinyl page which is correct but when I went back to the my_vinyl page .... the wee vinyl had did a Hoodini and disappeared !
 I was like WTF !
 I added more vinyl and kept trying it but yip ... same thing again.
 I followed the paths between everything and couldn't see anything that was out of place.